AND WHAT TO DO IF IT LASTS

 PLASTIC SMELL

 There are a couple main causes of a plastic smell coming from a furnace.
 The first is a foreign object in ductwork.
-This could be a child’s toy or a dog’s stuffed animal that you didn’t now made it into a vent.
+This could be a child’s toy or a dog’s stuffed animal that you didn’t know made it into a vent.
 Pull off your vent covers and use a flashlight to see if any objects are visible.

 The second root cause of a plastic smell from a furnace is an overheated motor or internal piece of the furnace that has overheated and burned.
 People sometimes describe this smell as “burning electrical parts” or even a gunpowder smell as well.
 If this is the cause of your smell, it needs to be fixed by a furnace repair professional.